-s High Q: High A: Medium C: Medium
+Q: High A: Medium C: Medium

+Not sensitive

-High Q: High A: High C: High Not sensitive Q: High A: Medium C: Medium
+Q: High A: Medium C: Medium

-The majority of Modiolus modiolus populations are subtidal and unlikely to be affected by wave action directly.
+The biotope occurs subtidally and is unlikely to be affected by wave action directly.
 However, increased wave action results in increased water flow in the shallow subtidal.
 Wave mediated water flow tends to be oscillatory, i.e. move back and forth (Hiscock, 1983), and may result in dislodgement or removal of individuals.
-This biotope is found in areas that are sheltered from wave action but where tidal flows are moderately strong.
+This biotope is found in areas that experience a range of wave exposures from moderately exposed, sheltered, very sheltered and extremely sheltered.